-HMRC launched its new Charities Online Service in April 2013, to enable charities and Community Amateur Sports Clubs (“CASC”s) to sign up and make repayment claims online.
+The new HMRC Charities Online Service was launched in April 2013, to enable charities and Community Amateur Sports Clubs (“CASC”s) to sign up and make repayment claims online.

 There are three ways in which charities and CASCs can claim gift aid repayments and/or repayments of tax deducted from other sources of income.
 The first two options require you to sign up to use HMRC’s online services and enrol for charities online, with the third option using a paper form.